 0 images remaining

-A large heterogeneous subdural haemorrhage has developed on the right, measuring up to 2.1 cm in thickness.
+A large heterogeneous subdural hemorrhage has developed on the right, measuring up to 2.1 cm in thickness.
 This results in ipsilateral sulcal effacement, partial effacement of the right lateral ventricle, up to 16 mm subfalcine herniation to the left and right uncal herniation.
-The mid brain is distorted and compressed transversely with subtle asymmetrical low attenuation involving the right greater than left corticospinal tract within the cerebral peduncle, suspicious for ischaemia.
+The mid brain is distorted and compressed transversely with subtle asymmetrical low attenuation involving the right greater than left corticospinal tract within the cerebral peduncle, suspicious for ischemia.
 No evidence of established infarction.